Processes

 miRNA expression z-score is typically z-scores across normal samples (or tumor samples if normal samples are not supplied) for each gene.
 Missing values are kept as "NA".
 Mirbase id is used to indicate miRNA.

-1.9 Gene-level methylation means and gene-level methylation means of normal samples
+1.9 Gene level methylation means and gene level methylation means of normals

-Gene-level methylation means are inferred from microarray, RRBS or WGBS data.
+Gene level methylation means are inferred from microarray, RRBS or WGBS data.
 We use a gene-sample matrix to keep them.
 Mean beta values among 1500bp to -500bp distance to TSS are calculated for each gene in each sample.
 Values are normalized to sum to 1,000,000 for each sample.
 Missing values are kept as "NA".
 Gene symbols are processed as described in section "1.5".
 Expression values are averaged for duplicated symbols.
 The main matrix is for tumor samples.
 Some datasets may have a corresponding normal group.
-We keep them in a separated matrix and named it gene-level methylation means of normal samples.
+We keep them in a separated matrix and named it gene level methylation means of normals.

 2. Counting mutations for a dataset